-Best sim racing shifter
+Best sim racing shifters

-- Logitech G Driving Force Shifter
+2. Logitech G Driving Force Shifter - a great budget alternative

-- Fanatec ClubSport Shifter SQ v1.5
+3. Fanatec ClubSport Shifter SQ v1.5 - a premium shifter for your setup

-- Thrustmaster TSS Handbrake Sparco Mod+
+4. Thrustmaster TSS Handbrake Sparco Mod+ - an excellent 2-in-1 option

 1. Thrustmaster TH8A

-Best sim racing shifter
+Best sim racing shifter overall

 We say it's one of the best H-pattern shifters; however, it can also be used for sequential gear changes as well by simply replacing the faceplate if you're really looking to speed up your shifts.

-At 13cm tall and made from metal, this shifter should help bring realism to your favourite racing games as it's been designed to replicate what most drivers would have at their disposal in real life.
+At 13cm tall and made from metal, this shifter should help bring realism to your favorite racing games as it's been designed to replicate what most drivers would have at their disposal in real life.

 One of the main features though is Thrustmaster's H.E.A.R.T HallEffect AccuRate technology which has been engineered using magnetic sensors to maintain this shifter's precision over time, making it well worth considering if you're a long-time racing fan in our opinion.